alfiedotwtf/AABillFAQ/README.md

 	* What if they need help from others to get execute the warrant or Notice

 * What are the penalties for refusing a warrant, TAR, TAN, or TCN
-	* What if you can't genuinely comply because of external constraints or the risk of disclosure
+	* What if you can not genuinely comply because of external constraints or the risk of disclosure

 * If we are served with a TCN, TAR, or TAN, is it legal to engage a lawyer, or